Lee Molyneux: Plymouth Argyle

-In June 2010 it was announced that Southampton had agreed to end Molyneux's contract a year early, by mutual consent, with one year left on his contract.
+In June 2010, it was announced that Southampton had agreed to end Molyneux's contract a year early, by mutual consent, with one year left on his contract.
 He signed a five-month contract with Plymouth Argyle on 3 August 2010, having been on trial with the club.
-Ironically, his first appearance for Argyle was against Southampton four days later, and he was on the winning side at St Mary's.
+Ironically, his first appearance for Argyle was against Southampton four days later.
+He was on the winning side at St Mary's.
 "The whole team grafted, from the front right through to the back.
 It was organised," he said.
 "We came with a plan to keep our shape, be solid, and do the simple things right, and everything else looks after itself."
 On 1 January 2011, Plymouth Argyle announced his contract would not be renewed.
-Making a total of 12 appearances for the Devon club, he had not featured in the first team since mid-October.
+Making 12 appearances for the Devon club, he had not featured in the first-team since mid-October.